Azure/appinno-gbb-glam-experiments/experiments/semantic-search-with-images/README.md

 ### Findings

-As long as the same multi-model embeddings model is used on all sides, the accuracy of the results is strong.
+As long as the same multimodal embeddings model is used on all sides, the accuracy of the results is strong.
 This approach may well replace the need for custom vision models and classification models as it supports image-to-image similarity search as well as text-to-image similarity search.

 ## Alternate Approaches

-The main variance here would be the mechanism to host the compute responsible for making the call to the AI Vision multi-modal embeddings API and search query against AI Search.
+The main variance here would be the mechanism to host the compute responsible for making the call to the AI Vision multimodal embeddings API and search query against AI Search.
 While this was written as an Azure Function, any programming language and compute would support the goal.